Can you get Workers’ Compensation for Arthritis in Massachusetts?

 Contact Our Workers’ Compensation Attorneys About Your Arthritis

 If your arthritis prevents you from returning to work or working to your fullest capabilities, our team could help you.
-Our Somerville workers’ compensation attorneys will help you prove that your job duties contributed to your health problems.
-Call (617) 925-6407 to speak with the team at the Law Office of John J. Sheehan about a free legal consultation.
+Our Somerville workers’ compensation attorneys and Wakefield slip and fall lawyer will help you prove that your job duties contributed to your health problems.
+Call (617) 925-6407 to speak with the Malden slip and fall lawyer at the Law Office of John J. Sheehan about a free legal consultation.